 Returning to the ‘township’, it was time to do a little exploration under my own steam and with kayaks available for guests to use, I grabbed one and headed out for a peaceful paddle.
 Joined by one of the staff, Patrick, I learned he discovered Corinna as a traveller and simply couldn’t bring himself to leave… “I reckon there are very few places like Corinna in Tasmania… I love how isolated it is… how it’s still not really on the tourism radar, and to be situated within a rainforest… there’s hardly any sign of civilisation”.

 Finally, you can’t come to Corinna and not spend an evening in the Tarkine Hotel.
 This is the ‘old pub’ which played a role in the lives of hundreds of workers who lived in Corinna in the late 1800’s.
 Today it has been restored and continues to be a meeting place, this time for guests.
 History oozes from its walls – if only they could talk.

 We enjoy a drink and meal with Peter, a site supervisor at Corinna who can share a story or two and we find out Corinna was once the roughest mining town in Australia, and this wasn’t exactly helped by its two pubs which sat on either side of the river.

 These days however, it is a place of peace, solitude, and the epitome of ‘getting back to nature’.
 The stories of the past inhabitants, however, are never far from your mind.

 As we continue our road trip through the Western Wilds, towards Queenstown and then onto Maydena, I can’t help but wonder about those early pioneering settlers who called this wild part of the world home.
-I’ll share more of my journey in our next edition!
+Click through to follow more of my journey through the Western Wilds!